OldSchoolFoods/OldSchoolFoods.github.io/src/blog/2022-02-16-physics-for-the-perfect-kachori.md

 Immense effort has gone into creating this in-house.
 300 frames, 24 shots were created and then stitched together using an AI processing tool to create this piece of art rather a masterpiece.
 This is an output by our brilliant team.
-All thanks to Ritika (Hyperlink your profile page) and Deepa (https://zeroninefivefour.biz/work/) without whom this would have just stayed an imagination.
+All thanks to Ritika (https://instagram.com/kaotic_kumari?igshid=YmMyMTA2M2Y=) and Deepa (https://zeroninefivefour.biz/work/) without whom this would have just stayed an imagination.
 Where there is will there is a way.
 Be it this animation or kachoris with atta :)